max-java/module-switcher/monolith/HELP.md

 To switch between them, I use @ConditionalOnProperty(prefix = "controller", name = "type", havingValue = "mvc") annotation and
 `controller.type` property in application.properties file.
 Remove annotation or change property value to see the difference. <br />
-Otherwise cmd controller: by omitting `havingValye` I got just feature toggle in application.properties that works by setting true/false value on controller.cmd property. <br />
+Otherwise cmd controller: by omitting `havingValye` I got just feature toggle in application.properties that works by setting true/false value on controller.cmd property or completely removing it. <br />
 If @ConditionalOnProperty doesn't meet condition, Spring will not create a bean in the first place: that is common behavior you'd like to have.
+@EnableInConsoleCommands from cmd package is a good example of use of annotation inheritance: by placing
+@ConditionalOnProperty on top of the annotation, I focus property settings for condition in one place (S of solid and DRY).